michelled/weavly.org/src/learn.md

 resourcesSection:
   title: Coding Resources
   content: >+
-    Here you can find a collection of techniques and strategies to help create and set up an accessible environment for coding education.
+    Check out a collection of techniques and strategies to help create and set up an accessible environment for coding education.

   image: /assets/media/20200304_132303-edit.jpg
   imageAlt: Image of two kids playing with Debug'd kit